hyperledger-cacti/cacti/packages/cactus-plugin-persistence-fabric/README.md

 4. Using plugin function continuousBlocksSynchronization in some reasonable time with changeSynchronization - which should break flow this function might continue work for long period

-5) Best to start synchronization with initialBlocksSynchronization , which will transfer and parse into database 30 blocks that will show if
+5) Best to start synchronization with initialBlocksSynchronization , which will transfer and parse into database number of blocks equal to edgeOfLedger

 6) If there were some issues in network connection or you think that your database might be corrupted and lost some data you might use whichBlocksAreMissingInDdSimple and then showHowManyBlocksMissing if more than 0